 - a.
 Ground Level Façade: set back approximately 3.0m or more from the property line. - b.
-Majority of the Podium: set back approximately 1.5m or more from the property line. - c.
+Majority of the Podium: set back approximately 2.0m or more from the property line. - c.
 Street Wall: 3 to 5 storeys in height. - d.
-Upper Storey: set back the 5th storey 2.4m or more from the edge of the podium. - Towers: set back approximately 9m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at approximately 18m above grade (at the street property line), up to approximately 63m above grade.
-No further setbacks are required above 63m.
+Upper Storey: set back the 5th storey 2.5m or more from the edge of the podium. - e.
+Towers: set back approximately 9m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at the top of the podium (at the street property line).
+No further setbacks are required once the tower setback (e.) is reached.